sasaalas/raspiAirCond/README.md

 # raspiAirCond
+Tested with:
-Tested with Raspbian GNU/Linux 9 (stretch) and Raspbian GNU/Linux 10 (buster)
+-Raspbian GNU/Linux 9 (stretch) and Python 3.5.3
+-Raspbian GNU/Linux 10 (buster) and Python 3.7.3

 Preconditions:
-1. There is MQTT broker available.
+1. There is MQTT broker available (see wiki).
 In this example RabbitMQ with MQTT -plugin is running at 192.168.0.2/1883.
 MQTT -username and -password must be set in mqttHomeListener.py.
 2. I2C is enabled.
 This can be done using Raspberry Pi Configuration -utility.

 Running: